Tuition-free summer opportunities

 Click on the countries below to find out more about the 'package details' available for individual destinations, costs, and total potential maximum funding.
 Costs quoted do not include travel to/from the host country, so bear this in mind when budgeting (yet funding available from Queen Mary may offset this, so consult the available funding carefully as well).

-Students qualifying in priority groups (1) or (2) are encouraged to apply as soon as possible as those applications will be reviewed and processed on a semi-rolling basis, periodically every 3 weeks (approximately) up through the deadline.
+Students qualifying in priority groups (1) or (2) are encouraged to apply as soon as possible as those applications will be reviewed and processed on a semi-rolling basis, periodically every two weeks (approximately) up through the deadline.
 Available tuition-free places and funding will be allocated throughout the application period to these students with successful applications.

 If you have any questions, please feel free to email us at summerschool@qmul.ac.uk.